hosseinoliabak/cisco/switching/04_1_private_vlan.md

 # Private VLAN
- It’s like the nesting concept – creating VLANs inside a VLAN.
+ It's like the nesting concept – creating VLANs inside a VLAN.
 As we know, Ethernet VLANs are not allowed to communicate directly with each other; they need some Layer three (L3) devices (like router, multilayer switch.etc) to forward packets between the broadcast domains.